-ESKD health care reforms & COVID-19 and post-surgery care
+ESKD health care reforms and post-surgery care

-The outbreak of COVID-19 has led to delays of elective surgeries or surgeries that are not considered an emergency.
-If you recently did the surgery, you must take steps to protect yourself and those around you.
-Some surgeries may make you more prone to infections.
-Consult your physician if your recovery affects your risk of getting COVID-19.
-You suspect that you have symptoms of COVID-19, self-quarantine for 14 days, and monitor your temperature regularly.
+If you suspect that you have symptoms of an infection, contact your doctor.
 When you visit your doctor for follow-up care, consider telehealth video or phone calls and visits from home care professionals.
-If you must go to the doctor’s, ensure that you wear a mask, wash your hands frequently, and practice social distancing as stipulated in the COVID-19 guidelines.
+If you must go to the doctor’s, ensure that you wear a mask.
+In addition, wash your hands frequently, and practice social distancing as stipulated in the COVID-19 guidelines.

 ESKD health care reforms